Jerrylum/Project5296-NetworkSetup/README.md

 This project is a script to create and destroy a network setup used for project Project5296.
 The script creates a VPC with a public subnet, an internet gateway, and EC2 instances.
 For each EC2 instance, a public IP address is allocated and a security group is created to allow HTTP traffic from the public IP address.
 The script also installs and starts an HTTP proxy on each EC2 instance.

+# Pre-requisites

+- Node.js 18.16.0 or later
+- An AWS account (Using AWS Academic Learner Lab is not recommended as it has limitation on AWS IAM)

 # Setup AWS IAM

 1. Create a new user in the AWS IAM console.